 The American Express® Gold Card offers yet more value with restaurants with this benefit.

 Make a dinner reservation through Resy and unlock up to $100 in statement credits each year (up to $50 from January through June and up to $50 from July through December) when you use your American Express® Gold Card.
-To enroll, you’ll need to visit your card account online or call the number on the back of your card.
+You’ll need to visit your card account online or call the number on the back of your card in order to enroll and receive this benefit.

 There’s no guarantee that your favorite restaurant will be available on Resy — or that it’s used by many restaurants where you live — but this credit could be a nice way to try a new spot at a discount.